 3. The desired transaction (cash withdrawal, deposit, fund transfer, balance enquiry, etc.) is chosen.

-6. Upon success, the transaction is processed, and the customer receives confirmation and a printed receipt.
+5. Processing: Once verified, the transaction is processed and the customer receives confirmation along with a printed receipt.

 1. No debit/credit card or PIN is required; only Aadhaar number and biometric authentication.